 High-performance teams have a process to manage food safety.
-Key to that process is figuring out exactly who should be doing what in the plant.
+The key to that process is figuring out exactly who should be doing what in the plant.
 Sounds simple right?
-Well add to that, they also align responsibility with authority and align responsibility along natural roles.
+Well add to that, they also align responsibility with authority and align responsibility along with natural roles.
 Let's look at what the Food Safety Leader is typically doing, and then explore what they really should be doing when everybody is working as a team.

 First, let's get the title out of the way.
 The Food Safety Leader is the person who holds the ball on food safety.
-She often feels like a babysitter and not well supported by everyone in the plant.
+She often feels like a babysitter and is not well supported by everyone in the plant.
 Typically, she is in charge of Quality or Sanitation.
 She holds the glorified title of Food Safety Team leader, but there isn’t much teamwork happening so there's not much leading going on.
 More like coercing and nagging...

 Sound familiar?
 Read on...

-Consider the two imperatives of the high performance team:
+Consider the two imperatives of the high-performance team:

 Aligning responsibility with Authority: The food safety leader typically doesn't have a team working below them in the chain of command.
 It stands to reason, that they don't have the authority to make anyone do anything.
 Hence, the coercing and nagging.
 It's not their job to convince anyone to do anything when it comes to food safety.

-Align responsibilities along natural roles: If we look at who naturally leads others in the plant it's often Program Owners and Middle Managers.
+Align responsibilities along with natural roles: If we look at who naturally leads others in the plant it's often Program Owners and Middle Managers.
 The best person to lead the maintenance crew and to communicate and enforce food safety imperatives is the Maintenance Manager.
 That's a natural fit.
 Assigning this role to the Food Safety Leader is not a natural fit.